Sploit-Eye/Binary-Eye/README.md

-# Text-to-Binary
+# Binary Eye
 ###### Convert your text into binary using Python.
-Text to Binary converts your text into binary format.
-Text to Binary uses Python language.
+Binary Eye converts your text into binary format.
+Binary Eye uses Python & shell language.

 # Requirements
 ###### Python3